Leading DIP Switch Manufacturers

 Get Your Company Listed

-The principle of poles (the number of circuits controlled by a switch) and throws (the number of "ON" positions each switch has) must be taken into account while discussing any switch.
-A single pole, single throw (SPST) switch is closed to permit current to pass or prevent current flow in an electronic circuit.
+The principle of poles (the number of circuits controlled by a switch) and throws (the number of "ON" positions each switch has) is fundamental when discussing any type of electrical or electronic switch, especially in the context of DIP switches and related electronic switching devices.
+A single pole, single throw (SPST) switch is the simplest type of switch, used to either close (permit current to pass) or open (prevent current flow) in an electronic circuit.
+SPST switches are common in basic on/off applications and are a core building block in digital logic design, embedded systems, and circuit prototyping.

 SPST Switch